brighthive/si-social-research-challenge/assignment/adult_educational_attainment_and_work/README.md

 * If you could only measure a subset of variables in the file, which variables would you measure and why?

 ## Task 5
-After the resounding success of your one pager, SI and ACME have convinced the state government to launch a new data trust, collecting similar data, with ACME as the state surveyer and SI as the PI.
+After the resounding success of your one pager, SI and ACME have convinced the state government to launch a new _data trust_, collecting similar data, with ACME as the state surveyer and SI as the PI.
 However, the state government wants to be able to add an experimental section of new measures.
 The questions in the experiemental section can change from year to year and will be used to help inform future topic areas.

 * The following asks for written justifications, please save your justifications in the file format of your choice in the `reports` folder and under a file prefixed with `assignment_A_task_5` and ending with the appropriate file extension.
 * Given that you created your own measure in Task 1, item 3, what modifications to `make_dataset_and_references.py`, `model_summary.py` and/or to the project structure would you make to easily allow new measures to be created (or deleted) and run year after year.
 What change management processes would you consider?